lizaodawn/IMMARKUS-wiki-clone/07-Exploring-Data-in-Knowledge-Graph.md

 ![KG11](update-images/07_exploring-data-in-knowledge-graph_fig11.png)
 **Figure 11.** Searching Images with *bridge* Entities in Graph Search

+You can further explore the search results by selecting individual nodes to view image or node data and/or by hovering over nodes to view the nodes to which they are related.

+## Graph Search Options

 You can continue to filter your results by adding more search conditions (**Figure 12**):